 Color Code Your Calendar

-Of course, you have a calendar.
-How else do you keep things organized!
+Of course, you have a calendar — how else could you keep things (relatively) organized?
 Make this year easier to manage by color coding it.
 Regardless if you use an online calendar, paper, or whiteboard you can commit to coloring it.

 Color not only makes it easier to read but it also can cause positive emotions.
 Each person in your family could have a color.
 If it's only you and your spouse you keep track of color code events.
 For instance, for all self-care events make them your favorite color.
 When you look at your calendar and you see this color it'll cause you happiness.

 Start Setting Personal and Professional Goals